 Things to know before you go

 Before venturing out check the weather, water levels, and conditions, and go with a buddy!
 Always wear a SUP leash, lifejacket, and review Transport Canada’s Safe Boating Guide (which includes info for SUP-ers).
-And, check the local municipality for the most up-to-date info on COVID-19-related safety guidelines and always travel responsibly.
+A

 1. Restoule Provincial Park – Paddle to the Bluffs on Stormy Lake, Restoule